EGTortuero/viga/README.txt

 	- LASTZ (Harris 2007): it is used to predict the circularity of the contigs.
 The program is publicly available at https://github.com/lastz/lastz under the MIT licence.
 	- Prodigal (Hyatt et al. 2010): it is used to predict the ORFs.
 When the contig is smaller than 20,000 bp, MetaProdigal (Hyatt et al. 2012) is automatically activated instead of normal Prodigal.
 This program is publicly available at https://github.com/hyattpd/prodigal/releases/ under the GPLv3 licence.
 	- BLAST+ (Camacho et al. 2008): it is used to predict the function of the predicted proteins according to homology.
 This suite is publicly available at ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ under the GPLv2 licence.
 Databases are available at ftp://ftp.ncbi.nlm.nih.gov/blast/db/
+	- INFERNAL (Nawrocki and Eddy 2013): it is used to predict ribosomal RNA in the contigs when using the RFAM database (Nawrocki et al. 2015).
+This program is publicly available at http://eddylab.org/infernal/ under the BSD licence and RFAM database is available at ftp://ftp.ebi.ac.uk/pub/databases/Rfam/
 	- HHSUITE (Söding 2005): it is used to predict the function of the predicted proteins according to Hidden Markov Model-Hidden Markov Model (HMM-HMM) comparisons.
 First, the sequences are aligned against reference databases using HHblits (Remmert et al. 2011) and, then, the resulting multiple sequence alignment is converted into a HMM and compared with known HMM databases using HHsearch/HHpred (Hildebrand et al. 2009).
 This suite is publicly available at https://github.com/soedinglab/hh-suite under the GPLv3 licence.
 Databases are available at http://wwwuser.gwdg.de/~compbiol/data/hhsuite/databases/hhsuite_dbs/
 	- ARAGORN (Laslett and Canback 2004): it is used to predict tRNA sequences in the contig.
 This program is publicly available at http://mbio-serv2.mbioekol.lu.se/ARAGORN/ under the GPLv2 licence.
-	- RNAmmer 1.2 (Lagesen et al. 2007): it is used to predict rRNA sequences in the contig.
-If these kind of sequences is detected, the program prints a warning statement because a viral sequence do not harbour ribosomal genes.
-This program is freely available for academic purposes upon request in http://www.cbs.dtu.dk/services/RNAmmer/.
 	- Tandem Repeats Finder (TRF; Benson 1999): it is used to predict the tandem repeats in your contig.
 This program is freely available at https://tandem.bu.edu/trf/trf.html under a custom licence.
 	- Inverted Repeats Finder (IRF; Warburton et al. 2004): it is used to predict the inverted repeats in your contig.
 This program is freely available at https://tandem.bu.edu/irf/irf.download.html under a custom licence.